Nadia Comăneci: Personal life

 On the night of November 27, 1989, a few weeks before the Romanian revolution, Comăneci defected with a group of other Romanians, crossing the Hungary–Romania border around Cenad.
 They were guided by Constantin Panait, a Romanian who later became an American citizen after defecting.
 Their journey was mostly on foot and at night.
-They traveled through Hungary and Austria and finally were able to take a plane to the United States.
+They traveled through Hungary and Austria, and then a plane to the United States.
 She was settled briefly in South Florida, then in Los Angeles and later lived in Montreal, Canada for nearly two years.

 Comăneci moved to Oklahoma in 1991 to help her friend Bart Conner, another Olympic gold medalist, with his gymnastics school.
 She lived with the family of Paul Ziert and eventually hired him as her manager.
 Comăneci and Conner were together for four years before they became engaged, marrying in 1996.
 She returned to Romania for their wedding, which was held in Bucharest.
 This was after the fall of the Communist regime and the establishment of a democratic Romania; the government welcomed her as a national hero.
 The wedding was televised live in Romania, and the couple's reception was held in the former presidential palace.
 Comăneci became a naturalized US citizen in 2001 while retaining her Romanian citizenship.
-In 2006, the couple's son Dylan was born.
+In 2006, the couple's son was born.

 On May 18, 1997, Comăneci and Conner guest-starred on the season 3 finale of Touched by an Angel, titled "A Delicate Balance", where they performed a brief floor exercise within a montage scene.

 Since 1994, the Nadia Comăneci International Invitational has welcomed gymnasts ranging from USAG level 4 to level 10.
 The competition also hosted international elite competition in the mid-2010s, with Rebeca Andrade being a notable attendee in 2013 among others.

-She was the featured speaker at the 50th annual Independence Day Naturalization Ceremony on July 4, 2012, at Monticello, the first athlete invited to speak in the history of the ceremony.
+She was the featured speaker at the 50th annual Independence Day Naturalization Ceremony on July 4, 2012, at Thomas Jefferson's Monticello, the first athlete invited to speak in the history of the ceremony.